 You simply can’t visit Madrid without going to see Flamenco!
 It’s enthralling, fascinating and so much fun.

 Although Flamenco originated in Southern Spain, it’s Madrid that flamenco dancers flock to to make their name.
-This means you’re likely to see some of the best flamenco in the world whilst in Madrid!
+This means Madrid is jam-packed with amazing flamenco shows.

 The fiery and energetic dance and music will transport you out of winter and into another season, making it one of the very best things to do in Madrid in winter!
 Shows typically last around 2 hours, and you can choose to have tapas served to you whilst you watch if you want to combine the show with dinner.